jeffabailey/jeffabailey/README.md

 - 👀 I’m interested in building and architecting software.
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on fun projects.
-- 📫 How to reach me : https://jeffbailey.us
+- 📫 How to reach me: https://jeffbailey.us

 <!---
 jeffabailey/jeffabailey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.